felixVelazco/w5-practices-2-3-4/README.md

 You can check all these changes were applied to your tables, now your DB is ready to be use.

-For *Usage* section, we are going to use this [project](https://github.com/felixVelazco/client-launchx.git) and have an UI.
+For *Usage* section, we are going to use this [project](https://github.com/felixVelazco/client-launchx.git) to have an UI.
 Just clone this repository to use it as well.
+---

 ## Enpoints Explorer
 | HTTP Method | Endpoint  | Description  |